calarchivists/sca-handbook/02_Governing_Body/02-07_membership-director.md

 8. Maintains and updates the membership application as needed.
 9. Maintains and updates new member welcome notifications as needed.
 10. Reports the total number of members in the organization as well as the number of members at each of the membership levels to the Board at scheduled meetings.
-11. Provides membership lists to SCA committee chairs, allied organizations, and vendors as needed.
+11. Provides membership lists to SCA committee chairs as needed.
 12. Provides names of members that have donated to SCA to the chair of the Development committee.
-13. Provides a list of all active members from the previous membership year to the chair of the Outreach and Publicity committee for Archives Month poster distribution.
+13. Provides a list of all active members from the previous membership year to the chair of the Communications and Outreach committee for Archives Month poster distribution.
 14. Submits the names and repositories of new members to the Publications committee for inclusion in the SCA newsletter at regular intervals.
 15. Provides the Local Arrangements Committee (LAC) with a list of active members for the upcoming Annual General Meeting (AGM).
 16. Plans and hosts new member events at the AGM in coordination with the LAC.